Reginald "Reggie" Berry

 2016 Certificate of Recognition, City of Long Beach

-2016 California's Strongest People You Can Bank On Integrity Award, Farmers and Merchants Bank
+2016 California's Strongest People You Can Bank On Integrity Award, Farmers & Merchants Bank

 Reggie is a lifelong student of history and sociology.
 He also enjoys golf.